-- 1. During the probationary period, all legal workers shall receive regular training and supervision by the Employer.
+- training and supervision by the Employer.
 Such training shall include a full introduction to all procedures and practices relevant to the employee's work in the office.
 Where additional skills beyond those apparently possessed by the employee at the date of hire are required by the Employer for performance of the employee's duties to the Employer's satisfaction, the Employer will make reasonable efforts to provide training to enable the employee to develop such additional skills.
 However, if the additional skills needed result from increased duties or responsibilities subsequent to hire, the Employer must train the employee in these areas. - 2.
 At least twice during the probationary period the Managing Attorney and/or Project Director shall provide the employee with a statement, based upon supervisory contacts with the employee and review of cases, regarding the employee's performance to date and whether it is satisfactory.
 This statement shall not be placed in the employee's personnel file. - 3.
 Within six (6) months from the date of hire, the employee shall attend a training program in Basic Legal Process, offered by the Employer.